AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/oracle-responsys.md

 >
 >The [!DNL Oracle Responsys] source is in beta.
 See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled connectors.

-This tutorial provides steps to create an [[!DNL Oracle Responsys]](../../../../connectors/marketing-automation/oracle-responsys.md) source connection using the Adobe Experience Platform user interface.
+This tutorial provides you with steps to create an [[!DNL Oracle Responsys]](../../../../connectors/marketing-automation/oracle-responsys.md) source connection using the Adobe Experience Platform user interface.

 ## Getting started